-Dr. Moliver operates in our surgical suite that's fully accredited by the American Association for Accreditation of Ambulatory Surgical Facilities (AAASF).
+Our plastic surgeons operate in our surgical suite that's fully accredited by the American Association for Accreditation of Ambulatory Surgical Facilities (AAASF).
 Medications are administered for your comfort during the surgical procedure.
 Frequently, local anesthesia and intravenous sedation are used for patients undergoing nose reshaping, although general anesthesia may be desirable in some instances.

 For your safety during the operation, various monitors are used to check your heart, blood pressure, pulse and the amount of oxygen circulating in your blood.
 You are taken to a recovery room after surgery and closely monitored.
 Some patients remain overnight.